Should You Incorporate Microlearning in Your Course Development?

-As an L&D or HR professional, you’re one of many looking for the holy grail of corporate course development: An approach that helps you deliver the most effective employee training, in the simplest way, with the fastest results.
+As a business owner or director, you’re one of many looking for the holy grail of online training: An approach that helps you deliver the most effective employee training, in the simplest way, with the fastest results.

 Lately, there’s been a buzz about a corporate course development method that promises the ease and outcomes you’ve been searching for: Microlearning.